sfc-gh-smaser/SnowpipeStreaming_AWS_Lambda/README.md

 This provides an initial example of using Snowpipe Streaming within a Lambda Function

 ##Setup
-1. Create Lambda Function (Java) using SnowpipeStreamingSample.jar
+1. Create Lambda Function (Java) using SnowpipeStreamingSample.jar and Handler snowflake.aws.lambda.ToSnowflakeEventHandler::handleRequest
 2. Create two Layers and add to Function
 - GSON (use archive 4_Layers/GSON.zip)
 - Snowpipe_Streaming (use archive 4_Layers/SnowpipeStreaming1_0.zip)